Winter School 20-21: Fieldwork for Flood Resilience

 - Living Lab Hedwige-Prosperpolder

 Are you a MSc or PhD student who has affinity with the field of Flood Protection?
-We offer you a unique opportunity to dive into flood resilience for a full week with a small group of fellow students at our Winter School.
+We offer you a unique opportunity to dive into flood resilience for five weeks with a small group of fellow students at our Winter School.
 Registration is open now!

 Details Winter School

 Date: 1 March 2021 - 1 April 2021

 Venue: Online and Youth Centre Prosperpolder, St-Engelbertusstraat 5, 9130 Beveren, Belgium*

 Disciplines: Hydraulic Engineering, Water Management, Safety & Security, Flood Risk Management, Crisis Management, Risk Governance, Resilience Engineering, Climate Change Adaptation and more